Texas-Robotics-Academy/markdown/2021/programming_math.md

 When you divide two integers, the remainder of the two numbers is left out.
 This is called **truncation**.

 In integer division, `5 / 2` will give you 2, not 2.5.
-If you want the full value, you must use floats.
+If you want the full value, you must a float.

 The `%` (**modulus**) operator gives you the remainder of integer division.